AtheismChristianityIslamJudaismMulticulturalismReligion

 New Atheists and old prejudices

 A bizarre informal alliance has been taking shape over the years between New Atheists and the Christian right against their perceived common enemy: Islam.
 Or is that ?
-But just as firebrand clerics and fiery televangelists do not necessarily speak for their co-religionists, the of the evangelising high priests of New Atheism is not shared by many of their fellow atheists, especially those in the Arab world.
+But just as firebrand clerics and fiery televangelists do not necessarily speak for their co-religionists, the Islamophobia of the evangelising high priests of New is not shared by many of their fellow atheists, especially those in the Arab world.

-In light of the apparently strident atheism of Richard Dawkins, evolutionary biologist and author of The God Delusion, social media was aghast when the prominent New Atheist admitted to being a “cultural Christian” in a recent radio interview, even though he has been describing himself as such for many years, while denouncing Islam.
+In light of the apparently strident atheism of Richard Dawkins, evolutionary biologist and author of The God Delusion, social was aghast when the prominent New Atheist admitted to being a “cultural Christian” in a recent radio interview, even though he has been describing himself as such for many years, while denouncing Islam.
 Both positions were met with applause and told-you-so glee by the Christian right, while some questioned the concept of cultural Christianity.

 In the case of Dawkins, this soft spot for Christianity is the product of the nostalgic attraction that pulls him towards the Anglican traditions he grew up with and the xenophobic aversion that repels him away from that apparently new arrival on the British isles, Islam.